neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-power-bi.md

 40. Click **Save** to save the report..

 ## Challenges

-* Dashboards and reports to include drilldown to individual reports with photos
+* Dashboards and reports to include drilldown to individual reports with photos.

-* Report and analyze problem patterns and trends
+* Report and analyze problem patterns and trends.

-* Problem resolution status visualization as a funnel
+* Problem resolution status visualization as a funnel.

 ## Addendum